alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 Recall that for a $$30 \times 30$$ matrix, we got a test error of $$\approx \$54200$$, so scaling up indeed improves performance somewhat, but not dramatically.
 Apparently, with our current training procedure we begin to notice the diminishing returns of this type of scaling.

-Now, this does _not_ mean that our training procedure is the best, and this is definitely not an exhaustive scaling experiment, where we choose the best training procedure we can, and perhaps devise some rule of hyper-parameter transfer from smaller to larger models.
+Now, this does _not_ mean that our training procedure is the best, and this is definitely not an exhaustive scaling experiment, where we choose the best training procedure we can, and perhaps devise some rule of hyperparameter transfer from smaller to larger models.
 But having the ability to compute eigenvalues quickly lets us actually conduct this research, since PyTorch eigenvalue solver was simply too slow.

 # Recap